 Screen-scraping technology adds an additional risk as new user interfaces are deployed to accommodate feature or security releases.
 Months into an RPA implementation and several bots may need to be reprogrammed and redeployed to repair failures associated with user interface updates.
 As well, bots may need to be deployed to manage bots and complex feedback loops may need to be developed to detect and overcome issues.

-Today’s world of Robotic Process Automation includes a hybrid approach where both attended and unattended bot processes work in tandem with one another to increase overall efficiencies and reduce the risk of failure.
+Today’s world of Intelligent Process Automation includes a hybrid approach where both attended and unattended bot processes work in tandem with one another to increase overall efficiencies and reduce the risk of failure.
 Rather than mimicking discreet, repetitive human tasks, hybrid automation can be implemented to control an entire business process, like Order to Cash or Procure to Pay.
 Hybrid automation systems bridge the gap between attended and unattended tasks to fully optimize the business.

 Hybrid, seamless RPA are independent of screens and utilize rapidly deployed user interfaces that are integrated via application programming interfaces (APIs) where issues can be detected and issues predicted and programmatically prevented.